Cybrotrix/JayLabs.Owin.OAuthAuthorization/blogpost_1.md

 	        };
 The provider aids you with the setup of authorization, letting you issue own claims, in a JWT token based on the JWTOptions.

-To get a user authenticated, we configure the OpenIdConnect Middleware - up next.
+To get a user authenticated, we configure the OpenID Connect middleware - up next.

-### OWIN OpenIdConnect Middleware
+### OpenID Connect OWIN middleware

-Since we're using OWIN, we could use the OpenIdConnect middleware package.
+Since we're using OWIN, we could use the OpenID Connect middleware package.
 The middleware is configured in the OWIN startup class.
 Ex with Azure AD;

         var openIdConnectOptions = new OpenIdConnectAuthenticationOptions
                 {
                     ClientId = _appConfiguration.OpenIdClientId,
                     Authority = _appConfiguration.OpenIdAuthority,
                     CallbackPath = new PathString("/openid"),
                     Notifications = notifications,
                     AuthenticationMode = AuthenticationMode.Active
                 };

             app.UseOpenIdConnectAuthentication(openIdConnectOptions);